 Rotator Cuff Repair

 Surgical treatment is usually reserved for larger tears, tears in athletes or tears that have not responded to conservative management.
 The torn tendons are surgically re-attached to the humerus, and a sling is used to immobilise the shoulder.
-Dr Radic prefers to utilise arthroscopic techniques (‘keyhole surgery’) for rotator cuff repair, where the surgery is performed using smaller incisions.
+I prefer to use arthroscopic techniques (‘keyhole surgery’) for rotator cuff repair, where the surgery is performed using smaller incisions.
 Research demonstrates that arthroscopic techniques reduce post-operative pain and aid in faster recovery.

 What is the rotator cuff?

-The rotator cuff is a group of muscles which help control and stabilise the shoulder joint.
+The rotator cuff is a group of muscles that help control and stabilise the shoulder joint.
 There are four rotator cuff muscles:

 - Teres minor